Brand voice plays a key factor in turning businesses into memorable brands.

 SEMrush has a tool called SEO Writing Assistant that allows you to check the level of formality and highlights the sentences which you can improve to match your voice.

-So, if you find it difficult to determine the brand voice and tone you've incorporated in your content, this platform can be of great assistance.
+So, if you find it difficult to determine the brand voice and tone you've incorporated into your content, this platform can be of great assistance.

 4. Inspect Your Visual Content

-Think about the type of videos you use as well, and discover whether they are relevant for your audience or not.
+Consider the type of videos you use and discover whether they are relevant for your audience or not.

 Here is an example of how Skype chooses the words they use in their content: